science calculator

 Tips & cautions

-• Remove outliers to see how they affect the mean vs median.
+• Remove obvious outliers (such as data entry errors or rare extreme events) and rerun the calculation to see how they affect the mean compared with the median.

-• If your data has units, keep units consistent before entering (e.g., all dollars or all minutes).
+• If your data has units, keep units consistent before entering (for example, all minutes or all seconds, all dollars or all cents) so the summary statistics make sense.

-• Use median when data is skewed (e.g., incomes); mean when distribution is symmetric.
+• Use the median when data is skewed (for example, incomes, home prices, or time‑to‑complete tasks); use the mean when the distribution is roughly symmetric and free of large outliers.

 Worked examples